 Nowadays, we are finding consumers continue to connect with brands online even after a purchase has been made.
 With the ever-growing use of social media, consumers will often publicly promote their feelings toward their recent purchase, whether positive or negative, and sometimes even return to the business website to browse inventories.

-Thanks to ShopperSuite - FullThrottle’s integrated marketing platform, powered by proprietary, patent pending technology - we're able to track online shopping activity, and we have seen this play out with our own clients’ customers.
+Thanks to ShopperSuite - FullThrottle’s integrated marketing platform, powered by proprietary, patented technology - we're able to track online shopping activity, and we have seen this play out with our own clients’ customers.
 Within weeks of a purchase these patrons are back to look at the inventory either to make sure they made the right decision or to look for deals on their next purchase.